antijob/neuro-parser/docs/en/administration.md

 There is a possibility to hide each individual category for each channel.
 This may be related to the need to separate models or security requirements.

+#### Downloading incidents to csv

+1. Go to the "Incidents from the media" tab.
+2. Set the necessary filters in the left part.
+3. Select the desired incidents and use the "Export selected records to CSV" action in the dropdown menu.

 ### How to use

 To do this, go to the admin panel in `Channel incident types`, find the record with the desired type of incident and channel ID, and open it.
 In the settings, a new field **show** has appeared.
 If it is enabled, the category is displayed in the channel settings in Telegram.
 If disabled, the category is not displayed.